musix787-sketch/databases/source/sqlite.rst

 Pros and cons
 ------------------

-.. grid:: 2

-   .. grid-item-card:: Pros
+Pros

 - Zero operational overhead, no server to run or patch
 - Extremely fast for local, single-process access
 - The entire database is one portable file
 - Public domain, no licensing concerns at all

-   .. grid-item-card:: Cons
+Cons

 - Not designed for many concurrent writers
 - No built-in replication or clustering
 - Network filesystems break its locking assumptions
 - Limited support for concurrent connections from multiple servers

 .. _sqlite-when-to-use: